Arts, Entertainment and Broadcasting

 [Connect to Don Doll Inventory]

 GLASS SLIDE COLLECTION, ca. 1900-ca. 1930, 35.5 feet.
-Slides from the Bureau of Catholic Indian Missions, Campion High School (Prairie du Chien, Wisconsin), and the Marquette University Lecture Bureau, largely relating to art, geography, and the Catholic Church.
+Over 9,000 slides from the Bureau of Catholic Indian Missions, Campion High School (Prairie du Chien, Wisconsin), and the Marquette University Lecture Bureau, pertaining to art, geography, Native Americans, and the Catholic Church.

 HILDEGARDE (LORETTA SELL) PAPERS, 1918-1996, 17.6 feet [5 reels microfilm].